jpasqua/FauxStar/FauxStar_Mesa.md

       	* gv_2.1_mono: GlobalView 2.1 configured with a monochrome display
       	* xde: A barebones install of the XDE based on an image from the [Dawn emulator](https://www.woodward.org/mps/).

+You may optionally provide the `--portal` option which is useful for viewing in fullscreen mode on a physical display that is smaller than the emulated display.
+If you provide the `--portal` option, the `-fullscreen` option will be provided to the emulator automatically.

-You may also add parameters after the first two that will be passed along to the emulator.
-A full list can be found at the [repo](https://github.com/jpasqua/dwarf?tab=readme-ov-file#command-line-parameters-for-dwarf).
-Of interest here is the `-fullscreen` parameter which is described below.
+You may also add parameters that will be passed along to the emulator after the "end-of-parameters" delimiter:  `--`.
+A full list can be found at the [repo](https://github.com/jpasqua/dwarf?tab=readme-ov-file#command-line-parameters-for-dwarf), including the `-fullscreen` parameter which is described below.

 ### Fullscreen Notes